hd-code/chameleon-chess-logic/README.md

 ### NPM Scripts

-To make make development easier, there are several npm scripts available to be run:
+To make development easier, there are several npm scripts available to be run:

 - `npm install` installs the npm dependencies.
 - `npm pack` builds the project and packs it into a tarball archive.